YasserYka/enOne/README.md

 ## Widget

-To develop your own widget or check out existing widgets, please go to [Widget repository!](https://github.com/YasserYka/enOne-widgets)
+To develop your own widget or check out existing widgets, please go to the [widgets repository](https://github.com/YasserYka/enOne-widgets)!

 ## Contribution